1950 college football rankings: Coaches Poll

 This was the first year for the UP Coaches Poll, and its final edition was released prior to the bowl games, on December 5.

 Oklahoma received 32 of the 35 first-place votes, with one vote each to Princeton, Michigan State, and Wyoming.

+Litkenhous Ratings

+The Litkenhous Ratings released in mid-December 1950 provided numerical rankings to over 600 college football programs.
+The top 100 ranked teams were: